sjbrown/1kfa/mod_guide_player.md

 Remeber to use the tool of Fictional Positioning when considering whether a move is triggered.

-(*Example fictional trigger: When you attack someone from surprise ...*)
+(*Example fictional trigger: Attack a surprised or defenseless foe ...*)

 **Fiction Supports the Move:**